FabricMC/fabric-docs/develop/rendering/world.md

 @[code lang=java transcludeWith=:::custom-pipelines:extraction-phase](@/reference/latest/src/client/java/com/example/docs/rendering/CustomRenderPipeline.java)

-Note that the size used in the `BufferAllocator` constructor depends on the render pipeline you are using.
-In our case, it is `RenderType.SMALL_BUFFER_SIZE`.

-If you want to render multiple waypoints, call this method multiple times.
+If you want to render multiple waypoints, change `waypointState` into a list and add multiple waypoint render states.
 Make sure you do so during the "extraction" phase, BEFORE the "drawing" phase starts, at which point the buffer builder is built.

 ### Render States {#render-states}

-Note that in the above code we are saving the `BufferBuilder` in a field.
+Note that in the above code we are saving the `WaypointRenderState` in a field.
 This is because we need it in the "drawing" phase.
-In this case, the `BufferBuilder` is our "render state" or "extracted data".
-If you need additional data during the "drawing" phase, you should create a custom render state class to hold the `BufferedBuilder` and any additional rendering data you need.
+In this case, the `WaypointRenderState` is our "render state" or "extracted data".
+If you need additional data (i.e. from the world) during the "drawing" phase, you should add it to your custom render state class.

 ### Drawing Phase {#drawing-phase}

 Now we'll implement the "drawing" phase.
-This should be called after all waypoints you want to render have been added to the `BufferBuilder` during the "extraction" phase.
+This should be called after all waypoints you want to render have been added to the `waypointState` during the "extraction" phase.

 @[code lang=java transcludeWith=:::custom-pipelines:drawing-phase](@/reference/latest/src/client/java/com/example/docs/rendering/CustomRenderPipeline.java)

+Note that the size used in the `ByteBufferBuilder` constructor depends on the render pipeline you are using.
+In our case, it is `RenderType.SMALL_BUFFER_SIZE`.

 ### Cleaning up {#cleaning-up}